btmarsh6/Week-1-SQL-Project/cleaning_data.md

 6. In analytics table: Convert revenue and unit price to dollars.
 7. In analytics table: units_sold, bounces and revenue column change NULL values to 0.
 8. In all_sessions table: productrefundamount, itemquantity, itemrevenue, and searchkeyword columns are all NULL.
 The currencycode is only USD.
 Delete these columns.
-9. in all_sessions table: Convert totaltransactionrevenue, productprice, productrevenue, transactionrevenue to dollars
+9. In all_sessions table: Convert totaltransactionrevenue, productprice, productrevenue, transactionrevenue to dollars
+10. In all_sessions table: 24 rows have no country and 8656 rows have no city.
+Change all these values to 'unknown'